Notre Dame / Mendoza Essay Topic Analysis 2023-2024

 This does speak to Notre Dame’s interest in a candidate’s passions and personality.
 An easy way to approach this process is to ask oneself a few simple questions.
 What new and important information about yourself can you introduce to the adcom through this slide presentation?
 In terms of organization, are there four separate topics to which you would like to devote a slide each?
 Or would you prefer to use the four frames to create a sense of progression through a current activity, past experience, “day in the life,” etc.?
 We’re hesitant to provide too much guidance given the free-form nature of the task; the best advice we can offer is to think about who you are (and how this might be of interest to the Mendoza adcom), consider how you could translate this into words and images, and then give it a try.
 Showing the initial result to someone who knows you well could be a great way to determine the effectiveness of a working draft.

-If there is information that you would like to share with the Admissions Committee that does not appear elsewhere in your application, you may choose to submit a personal statement.
-This statement can provide additional context for any part of the application that you feel requires more explanation.
-(Optional, 1 page maximum)
+If there is information that you would like to share with the Admissions Committee that does not appear elsewhere in your application, you may choose to submit a supplemental essay.
+For example, if your undergraduate GPA does not represent your true capabilities, a supplemental essay is your opportunity to address any relevant circumstances that impacted your performance.
+(Optional, 1 page maximum, double-spaced, 12pt font)